Danondso/bedfellow/README.md

 You'll need to setup the bedfellow-api server and make that externally available to your application (**server setup is mandatory**) for handling application auth.
 Once your .env is all filled out.
 Run `yarn start` to run metro and you're set!

+### Android

+Android requires https endpoints, you'll need to either have the server deployed or use a service like tunnelto.dev to get an https connection.

+### iOS

+It's recommended to run the build through XCode right now, there's currently CLI errors when trying to run from the dev script.

 ## Server - Running back-end

 1. Install Docker